samhq/CourseProject/README.md

 Change directory to the `/backend` folder and install the required python modules using `pip install -r requirements.txt`.

 Then, in `main.py`, replace the `host="0.0.0.0"` field with `host="127.0.0.1"`.
+You'll need two config files in the `/backend` directory for the backend to connect and use Firebase:

-Also, replace the fields in `fbAdminConfig.json` and `fbconfig.json` with the `const firebaseConfig` json fields you have copied down earlier in the "Setting up Firebase" step.
+- `fbconfig.json`: Copy the `const firebaseConfig` json fields you have copied down earlier in the "Setting up Firebase" step in a new `fbconfig.json` file.
+- `fbAdminConfig.json`: Go to your Firebase project, then `Project Settings` -> `Service Accounts` -> `Generate a new private key`.
+A new JSON file will be downloaded.
+Rename it to `fbAdminConfig.json` and save in the `/backend` directory.

 Run the backend server using `python main.py`.
 The backend server will be hosted locally on <http://localhost:5000>.